notBald/Avalonia86/README.md

 # Avalonia 86

-**Avalonia 86** is an optional configuration manager for the [86Box emulator](https://github.com/86Box/86Box).
+**Avalonia 86** i a configuration manager for the [86Box emulator](https://github.com/86Box/86Box).
 It's released under the MIT license, so it can be freely distributed with 86Box.
 See the `LICENSE` file for license information and `AUTHORS` for a complete list of contributors and authors.

 It's written in C# with Avalonia.